botkop/akkordeon/README.md

 "What I cannot create, I do not understand." - Richard Feynman.

+This project shows how to train an artificial neural network in an actor framework.
+Traditional neural networks are monolithic blobs trained on static hardware infrastructure.
+Here I propose an approach that distributes the components of a neural net (layers, data providers...) over multiple processes that run independently (async and concurrent), possibly on different machines.
+It also allows to dynamically add or remove training, validation and test modules.

 # Akkordeon: Training a neural net with Akka

 The world is asynchronous.